talltechy/scripts_snippets/auto-update.md

    The script runs `apk cache clean` to remove any cached package files that are no longer needed.

 6. **Send email notification:**
-   The script sends an email notification with the log file content upon completion.
+   The script sends an email notification with the log file content upon completion, if the SMTP settings are valid and `ENABLE_SMTP` is set to `true`.

 ## Example Log Output